codyngpriest/alx-system_engineering-devops/0x0B-ssh/README.md

 0. Use a private key
 This is a Bash script that uses ssh to connect to your server using the private key ~/.ssh/school with the user ubuntu.

+1. Create an SSH key pair
+This is a Bash script that creates an RSA key pair.